The Arbor Day Foundation encourages thoughtful practices that help preserve community trees while also serving Bartholomew County REMC’s members.

 Tall trees surrounding your home, such as maple, oak, pine and spruce, provide summer shade to lower cooling costs and keep out cold winter winds.

-Arbor Day is April 24.
+Arbor Day is April 30.
 On this day, people are encouraged to plant and care for trees.
-Remember when planting near utility lines, consider a 25-foot minimum distance from the line.
+Remember when planting near utility lines, consider a 25-foot minimum distance from the line, and call 811 before digging.
 See diagram for more information.